Get Prepared for a Disease Outbreak in British Columbia

-Disease outbreaks and health emergencies can happen suddenly and without warning, often posing a threat to public health and safety.
+Disease outbreaks can happen suddenly and without warning, often posing a threat to public health and safety.
 Causes include extreme weather, infectious diseases, industrial accidents or intentional acts.
+Outbreaks can be limited to one small community or spread across several countries.

 Public Health Alerts